NREL/powerscenarios/README.md

 * set environment variable PYWTK_CACHE_DIR to where WIND Toolkit data is/should be stored

-* if data is missing it will be dowloaded from AWS
+* if data is missing it will be dowloaded from AWS as needed

 * e.g. on a local machine add to .bash_profile:
 ```bash